PavanRangani/docs/docs/prd/tax/tax-components.md

 - Doesn't allow to change status to `Pending` once tax return is Filed
   - Shows error: `You can't change component's status to pending as federal return is already filed`
   - This error is not applicable for the `Disregarded Entity`.
+- For auto-create components, `Component Name`, `Section` & `Document` won't be changed.
+Shows disabled.

 ### Delete

 - Can be deleted anytime
+- Auto-create component can't be deleted by the user.

 ### Disable Components Track